moneesingh/kafka/README.md

 This is a kafka application
 ---------------------------
 It builds and runs 3 containers.
-1. Kafka Server (bitnami/kafka:latest)
+1. Kafka Server and zookeeper (uses bitnami images https://github.com/bitnami/bitnami-docker-kafka)
 2. Kafka Producer
 3. kafka Consumer

-#### Requirements:
-git, Java8, Maven3, Docker 18.09 or up, Compose 1.23.2

 #### Assumptions:
-There are no other applications already running on port 9092
+There are no other applications already running on ports 9092 and 2181

 #### Behavior